 Couples Counselor Recommends These 9 Activities To Rebuild Trust In A Relationship

-To rebuild trust in a relationship, you need to first have a clear idea about what it means to trust your partner or have them place their faith in you.
-So, first and foremost, the questions to rebuild trust in a relationship must focus on what it means.
-Does trust mean total and complete honesty?
+To rebuild trust in a relationship, you need to have a clear idea about what it means to trust your partner or have them place their faith in you.
+So, first and foremost, the task to rebuild trust in a relationship must focus on what it means.
+Does trust, for you, mean total and complete honesty?
 Is trust synonymous with the absence of secrets between partners?
 Or is it something more?

-The key to how to save a relationship without trust lies in having unambiguous clarity about the definition of trust.
+You need to have an unambiguous clarity about the definition of trust if you wish to learn how to save a relationship without trust.
 When helping couples reinstate mutual trust, I often begin with a worksheet that offers them a framework to operate within.
-I hope you too will get a better perspective on what it means to build trust in your relationship with it:
+I hope, with its help, you too will get a better perspective on what it means to build trust in your relationship:

-Now that you have a better understanding of trust-building behaviors in a relationship, the next important question is: How do you practice them and do so in a manner that makes your partner see that you’re making an earnest effort to build trust in a relationship again and vice versa?
+Now that you have a better understanding of trust-building behaviors in a relationship, the next important question is: How do you practice them in a manner that makes your partner see that you’re making an earnest effort to build trust in a relationship again?
 To that end, here are 9 activities to rebuild trust in a relationship that you can explore:

 Related Reading: Drawing The Line Between Love And Privacy In A Relationship